yiwan330445/rcc/docs/recipes.md

    created and managed as with normal tasks, but without pre-run scripts applied.

-Their primary goal is provide developers way to use same tooling to automate their development process, like normal `tasks:` provide ways to automate robot actions.
-Some examples could be common editor setups and version control repository updates.
+The `devTasks:` primary goal is to provide developers a way to use the same tooling to automate their development process as normal `tasks:` provide ways to automate robot actions.
+Some examples could be: common editor setups, version control repository updates.

-Currently `--dev` option is only available in `rcc run` and `rcc task run` commands.
-And when that `--dev` option is given on command line, only `devTasks:` are available for running and all normal `tasks:` are missing.
+Currently `--dev` option is only available for `rcc run` and `rcc task run` commands.
+With the `--dev` option the only available tasks for execution will be the `devTasks:`.
+The normal `tasks:` will be skipped/missing.
+If the `--dev` option is missing, the `devTasks:` will be skipped/missing, and the normal `tasks:` will be the ones available for execution.
-And when that option is missing, then also `devTasks:` are invisible/missing.

 ### What is `condaConfigFile:`?